feurig/3dangst/docs/Travel/Germany-Spain-DEC24.md

 This is all Shirley's fault.
+She had been listening to how much I enjoyd the christmas seasons I had spent in Germany and wanted to reclaim some of her first experiences in Spain.
+So we talked about a general plan and she arranged most of the particulars.
 #### Thursday
 ![pdx](images/pdx12dec24.png.png)
 ![pwr](images/power.jpg)